Add a Windows line-of-business app to Microsoft Intune

 Learn more about the ways in which you can monitor the properties and assignment of your app.
 See How to monitor app information and assignments.

 Learn more about the context of your app in Intune.
-See Overview of device and app lifecycles.
+See Overview of the app lifecycle in Microsoft Intune.